emmalowe/forecasting-a-sustainable-future/README.md

 ## Problem statement

 More and more of the world's power is being generated from renewable energy sources such as solar and wind that inherently produce variable output, due to their dependence on weather conditions.
 Grid operators need to balance supply and demand across different sources of energy, and so producing accurate forecasts for renewable power generation is important so as not to over or under-order power from other sources.
-Under-ordering could lead to blackouts whereas over-ordering can lead to fires from power surges as well as unnecessary C02 emissions.
+Under-ordering could lead to blackouts whereas over-ordering can lead to fires from power surges as well as unnecessary CO2 emissions.

-The overall goal of this project is to create accurate 48 hour ahead forecasts for hourly power output across seven wind farms, based on historical measurements and wind forecast information.
+The overall goal of this project is to create accurate 48 hour forecasts for hourly power output across seven wind farms, based on previous power output data and current wind forecasts.
 Model performance is guided by the RMSE from true power output values.

-The models are built up in the following stages:
+The models have been built up in the following stages:

-1. Univariate time series model of power output at a single wind farm
+1. Univariate ARIMA model of power output at a single wind farm
 2. Univariate LSTM model of power output at a single wind farm
-3. LSTM model of power output at a single wind farm, that incorporates weather forecasts
+3. LSTM model of power output at a single wind farm, with weather forecasts as an additional feature
 4. A suite of LSTM models of power output across all seven wind farms

 Due to time constraints, only the first two stages have been achieved so far.